 The law has always required you to keep HR records.
-The Data Protection Act (DPA), which governs this area, stipulates statutory retention periods for some records – for example, P60s and P45s must be retained for at least six years.
+The Data Protection Act (DPA), which governs this area, stipulates statutory retention periods for some records – for example, payroll data, P60s and P45s must be retained for at least six years.

-But for other areas, such as CVs and interview notes, the DPA lays down no fixed regulation and instead advises that employee data should ‘not be kept longer than necessary for the purpose for which it was processed’.
+But for other areas, such as CVs and interview notes, the DPA lays down no fixed regulation and instead advises that employee personal data should ‘not be kept longer than necessary for the purpose for which it was processed’.
 So, in many cases, you must use your discretion.

 There is slightly conflicting guidance on the exact length of data retention, and it very much depends on the specific nature of the individual record.
 Here’s a brief run-down on the typical record types that HR are likely to deal with and an indication of how long they should be retained for.
 Please note that this is purely a guide and you should seek specific guidance where possible:

 - Accident Records: Minimum of 3 years since the last entry, or if it involves a child until they reach 21.